iridens/bookbot/README.md

 BookBot is my first [Boot.dev](https://www.boot.dev) project!

 ## Description
-This project takes a book in `txt` format as input and performs some analysis functions over it.
+This project takes a textfile as input and performs some data analysis using word counting and word extrapolation functions over it.

 ## Functions